Vision Information - Common Eye Disorders

 As a rule, you should not be concerned at seeing one or two floaters drift across your vision.
 But a sudden increase in the number of floaters, particularly if accompanied by white flashing lights, should raise an alarm and prompt an immediate visit to your eye doctor to examine for possible retinal detachment.

 Floaters can be removed through an operation called a vitrectomy, which removes the vitreous.
 The procedure does carry significant risks which include retinal detachment and cataracts, and many eye surgeons are reluctant to recommend this surgery unless there is a threat to sight.
+There is no safe and effective medication, remedy, or cure for eye floaters—though they often become less noticeable over time.
+As long as there are no flashing lights or a sudden increase in the number of floaters, it’s just a normal part of aging.
+If eye floaters concern you, the best option is to speak with your optometrist.

+There are three types of retinal detachment: Rhegmatogenous, tractional, and exudative.
+Rhegmatogenous is the most common type of retinal detachment.
 Most retinal detachments develop because of a hole or tear in the retina that occurs when the retina becomes thin (in short-sighted people), or if the vitreous separates from the retina.
 An injury to the eye or a cataract operation may also cause it.